senx/warp10-spark-examples/README.md

 git clone https://github.com/senx/warp10-spark-examples.git
 ```

+You will also need to have [Spark 2.x](http://spark.apache.org/downloads.html) installed locally and point the environment variable `SPARK_HOME` in `runspark.sh` to the installation directory.

 The examples are all in PySpark, but similar results could be obtained using the Scala or Java API.
 Please refer to the [`warp10-spark2`](https://github.com/senx/warp10-spark2) code.